2020 M04 2

 The key message is that we can say with some confidence that long-term future returns on growth assets are expected to be materially higher from here and much stronger than consensus estimates have been for several years, albeit with a price to pay in the shorter term of continued volatility.

 While the recent market movements are clearly unnerving, the indiscriminate selling and market anomalies have created opportunities across asset classes, especially for active investors.
 It is now about staying disciplined, weathering the volatility and having enough flexibility to build risk selectively when it makes sense to do so.
 Investment grade credit and well capitalised, defensive/less cyclical equities are two example shorter-term opportunities we have focused on.
-Longer term, we maintain our view that Asian equities may benefit from positive structural trends as China transitions towards a more consumer-led economy.
+Longer term, we maintain our view that Asian equities will benefit from positive structural trends as China transitions towards a more consumer-led economy.

 Using our central case for the macroeconomic outlook as a guide, below we summarise our views across asset classes.

 The absolute level of global bond yields mean that investors have had to be selective for yields to offer much in the way of defensive exposure during this period.
 While US 10-year Treasury yields fell around 1.0% over the year to date, German bund yields have fallen a mere 0.1% despite European equities falling over 30%.
 The aggressive rate cutting action combined with the vast levels of QE undertaken year to date mean that countries who previously had room to ease monetary policy further (e.g. the US) have now converged with those countries already on ultra-low rates.
 Right now, the only developed markets offering above 1% yields are New Zealand (1.25%) and Norway (1.07%).